3ventic/aoc/README.md

 # Advent of Code

-Contains inputs and solutions for https://adventofcode.com/
+Contains inputs and solutions (and some extra stuff) for https://adventofcode.com/